Yousuf-code/Pokemon-analysis/README.md

+# Pokemon-analysis
-# Pokemon-analysis This is a basic analysis of different pokemon characteristics done for a school assignment.
+This is a basic analysis and data cleaning of different pokemon characteristics done for a school assignment.
 Matplotlib, Pandas and Seaborn.